gusevlab/stratAS/README.md

 * (Optional, for tumors) A list of structural variant boundaries for which to estimate local distribution parameters.
 * R, and the `VGAM`, `optparse` libraries installed.

-### Pre-processing and allelic counts
+### Recommended pre-processing and allelic counts

+* Phase your genotype data with EAGLE/HRC.
-For QC, we recommend analyzing all sequence data with the [WASP](https://github.com/bmvdgeijn/WASP) mapping pipeline.
-For allelic quantification, we recommend using the GATK ASEReadCounter.
+* Process all sequence data with the [WASP](https://github.com/bmvdgeijn/WASP) mapping pipeline.
+* Use the GATK ASEReadCounter to count reads then convert into vcf (see `pipeline/` scripts).

-### Estimating prior parameters with `params.R`
+### `params.R` : estimating prior parameters

 `params.R` infers the read count distribution (beta binomial) parameters and needs to be run on a whole genome vcf one individual at a time.
 The input is an `--inp_counts` file which must contain the headers `CHR POS HAP REF.READS ALT.READS` where `HAP` is the `0|1` or `1|0` vcf haplotype code.